bkesterbyld/maroon-potato/src/pages/usecases.md

         media_position: right
         media_width: sixty
       - title: Digital Operations Environment
-        subtitle: >-
-          Get you ERP, marketing and other data in one place to power new fearures
+        subtitle: 'Get you ERP, marketing and other data in one place to power new '
         content: >-
           Standing up one-off databases for new projects and applications proliferates silos and increases maintenance and downstream analytic